zhibirc/dbtex/readme.md

            └── [prefix]table_N
    ```

+   Database metadata is stored in `meta.json` file in its root directory.
+This file contains all database instance related information and is closely synchronized with database structure and reflects all updates.

 2) Record/row in **DBTEX** terms is a character sequence terminated with line-break.
 This sequence consists of two types of symbols: _semantic_ sub-sequences and _delimiters_.
 What a delimiter should be
    is defined by the driver being used.
 There are two common delimiters using for delimiter-separated values: commas in comma-separated values (CSV) and tabs in tab-separated values (TSV).
-There are two such built-in drivers.
+   There are two such currently supported built-in drivers.
 It's possible to use a custom driver with an arbitrary delimiter and corresponding read/write logic.
    Driver type should be specified during **DBTEX** initialization, otherwise CSV format will be used.

 3) **DBTEX** is developed around so-called "navigational" principle, so read/write procedures are implemented using direct imperative traversing on table records.